cobbler/cobbler/docs/3_general/cobbler settings.rst

 ################

 Prior to Cobbler 2.4.0, any changes to ``/etc/cobbler/settings`` required a restart of the cobblerd daemon for those changes to take affect.
-Now, with 2.4.0+, you can easily modify settings on the fly via the "cobbler setting" command.
+Now, with 2.4.0+, you can easily modify settings on the fly via the ``cobbler setting`` command.

 Enabling Dynamic Settings
 =========================